 Her beginning

-At the age of 24, Umm Kulthum moved to Cairo, where she met her mentor Sheikh Abul Ella Mohamed, and three years later, in 1926, she signed her first recording contract.
+At the age of 24, Umm Kulthum moved to Cairo, where she met her mentor, Sheikh Abul Ella Mohamed.
+Three years later, in 1926, she signed her first recording contract.
 Her voice mesmerized all segments of Egyptian society and was recognized as the best by people, poets, and even her colleagues.

 Her overseas tours

 With both her feet now on the ground, Umm Kulthum made her first tour outside Egypt in 1932, performing in Syria, Iraq, Lebanon, Tunisia, and Libya.
-She thrilled the audience with her long songs that could last for over an hour.
+She thrilled the audience with her long songs, which could last over an hour.

-In 1934, she was part of the inaugural broadcast of Radio Cairo, and from then onwards, she had a concert on the first Thursday of every month for forty years.
+In 1934, she participated in Radio Cairo’s inaugural broadcast, and from then onwards, she held a concert on the first Thursday of every month for forty years.
 Fans of Umm Kulthum would rush back home to tune in to her monthly concerts, which usually cleared the streets of some of the most populous Arab cities.
 During those concerts, Umm Kulthum would generally perform three extended songs that could last up to five hours of “tarab” – a state of rapturous enchantment by the music.

 Umm Kulthum made her only performance in Europe in 1967.
-She sang at L’Olympia in Paris and was quoted as saying: “No one can describe the extent of my pride when I went to Paris, stood in the middle of Europe, and raised my voice in the name of Egypt.”
+She sang at L’Olympia in Paris and said: “No one can describe the extent of my pride when I went to Paris, stood in the middle of Europe, and raised my voice in the name of Egypt.”
 Umm Kulthum has deservedly been named among Rolling Stone’s “200 Greatest Singers of All Time”.

 Her political impact